 Together, these results showed light is the overriding factor that determines the distribution and diversity of submerged macrophytes and the indirect effect of dreissenid mussels by mediating water clarity and light penetration is the most important.
 Other direct and indirect effects of dreissenid mussels are probably not important although more investigations may be needed.
 Therefore the consequence of dreissenid mussels for ecosystems is indeed indirect and appropriately called ecosystem engineering, which contributes to benthification in North American lakes.

 Zhu, Bin, "Direct and indirect ecological effects of Dreissenid mussels (the zebra mussel Dreissena polymorpha and the quagga mussel D. bugensis) on submerged macrophytes in North American lakes" (2006).
-Biology - Dissertations.
-Paper 16.
+Biology: Dissertations.
+16.